ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/struct.md

 ## GatherMembers {#gathermembers}

 Returns an unordered list of tuples including the field name and value.
 For the `NULL` argument, `EmptyList` is returned.
-It can be used only in the cases when the types of items in the structure are the same or compatible.
+It can be used only in the cases when the types of elements in the structure are the same or compatible.
 Returns an optional list for an optional structure.

 Argument: structure

-**Examples**
+**Examples:**

 ```yql
 $struct = <|a:1, b:2|>;